get-convex/convex-backend/README.md

 ## Provisioning a convex app locally

-This example will go through running the backend with the included tutorial project.
+This example will go through running the backend with the included demo project.

 **1. Start the backend**